Always Stay Online and Active on Slack with WebSocket Framejacking

 Slack API to perform user actions

 Others have even written Python, Java, NodeJS, etc. code to generate faux user activity via the Slack API with a personal API key.
-This seems like a neat idea, but the API changes now and then, and it is unclear how to how to change the user status.
-We like don’t have Enterprise Slack access to the API.
+This seems like a neat idea, but the API changes now and then, and it is unclear how to change the user status.
+We don’t have Enterprise Slack access to the API.

 Self-refreshing frame